Arturo Benedetti Michelangeli (1920-1995)

 Japan, October 1992

-Klaus Umbach: Not even the one great relationship spanning a long human life lasts: Celibidache is over eighty, Benedetti Michelangeli over seventy, when this friendship too breaks up—quietly, as if by chance, apparently for good.
+'Not even the one great relationship spanning a long human life lasts: Celibidache is over eighty, Benedetti Michelangeli over seventy, when this friendship too breaks up—quietly, as if by chance, apparently for good.'

-On September 26, 1992, the two, after months of planning, rehearse for their joint tour of Japan: Robert Schumann's A minor concerto.
+'On 26 September, 1992, the two, after months of planning, rehearse for their joint tour of Japan: Robert Schumann's A minor concerto.
 No work connects them more closely.
 Munich, Gasteig.
 Celibidache accompanies extremely reservedly, almost a little indecisively, as if, for God's sake, he doesn't wants to endanger anything and unsettle anyone.
-Benedetti Michelangeli falls unmistakably short of his former solitary mastery: Eusebius and Florestan display a senior-like moderato, the upswing is stunted, the reverie strangely distant – everything is classically restrained.
+Benedetti Michelangeli falls unmistakably short of his former solitary mastery: Eusebius and Florestan display a senior-like moderato, the upswing is stunted, the reverie strangely distant – everything is classically restrained.'

-' "A summit meeting [ein Gipfeltreffen] of difficult grandmasters... that everyone wanted to witness and paid exorbitant black market prices for the last tickets.
-And afterward?" asked Klaus Bennert in the prelude to his review in the Süddeutsche Zeitung, subtitled with the apt, apt line: The tragedy of perfection.
+A summit meeting [ein Gipfeltreffen] of difficult grandmasters... that everyone wanted to witness and paid exorbitant black market prices for the last tickets.
+And afterwards? asked Klaus Bennert in the prelude to his review in the Süddeutsche Zeitung, subtitled with the apt, apt line: The tragedy of perfection.
+(Other items in the Munich programme were Berlioz' Roman Carnival and Prokofiev's fifth symphony in B flat major)

-A week before his first performance, Benedetti Michelangeli had already entered a seclusion with his piano tuner to drill himself into peak form and perfect his instruments accordingly.
-Apparently, the result fully met the expectations of the Tokyo audience: "In any case, both maestros," writes Manfred Osten in the FAZ, "succeeded in putting their listeners into a hypnotic state that lasted even after the last chord of the piano concerto, only to then erupt in frenetic applause and a standing ovation."
+'A week before his first performance, Benedetti Michelangeli had already entered a seclusion with his piano tuner to drill himself into peak form and perfect his instruments accordingly.
+Apparently, the result fully met the expectations of the Tokyo audience: 'In any case, both maestros,' writes Manfred Osten in the FAZ, 'succeeded in putting their listeners into a hypnotic state that lasted even after the last chord of the piano concerto, only to then erupt in frenetic applause and a standing ovation.'

-The critics on site, however, are less in a hypnotic state than in a wide-awake, extremely alert state. >>>We missed, from both maestros, the energetic performance we had actually expected,<, writes Yomiuri Shinbun, and H. Iwai summarizes in Mainichi Shinbun under the heading >>The musical energy is dwindling” and more harshly,
+The critics on site, however, are less in a hypnotic state than in a wide-awake, extremely alert state.
+'We missed, from both maestros, the energetic performance we had actually expected,' writes the critic of Yomiuri Shinbun, and H. Iwai summarises in Mainichi Shinbun under the heading 'The musical energy is dwindling' and more harshly:

-We must accept these slow tempos and dull rhythms because the two are eighty and seventy-two years old.
+'We must accept these slow tempos and dull rhythms because the two are eighty and seventy-two years old.
 In the past, they radiated a sense of bliss...
-I have a bad feeling about the aesthetics of the two old people....
+I have a bad feeling about the aesthetics of the two old people....'

-On October 5, 1902, Corriere della sera printed, under the heading "Spettacoli," an interview with Celibidache, conducted in Munich before the tour began, about the Italian star pianist and artist friend Benedetti Michelangeli.
+On 5 October, 1992, Corriere della sera printed, under the heading "Spettacoli," an interview with Celibidache, conducted in Munich before the tour began, about the Italian star pianist and artist friend Benedetti Michelangeli.

-"He, Celibidache, is frightened by his partner's endless loneliness.
+'He, Celibidache, is frightened by his partner's endless loneliness.
 The question: Where did this loneliness arise?
 Answer: From the absence of a human heart in his life.
 Sometimes he changes completely.
 If, for example, he particularly likes a woman, he becomes a different person—full of wit.
 Then he talks, is brilliant, and highly entertaining.
 Question: Did you visit him in Lugano?
 Answer: Yes, he lives a simple, sometimes strange life there.
 Once, he shivered from the cold all winter long.
 But when I returned months later, I found the house surrounded by three-meter-high piles of wood, all preparations for winter.
-For all the wood, you couldn't even find the entrance."
+For all the wood, you couldn't even find the entrance.'

 With this trifle, a revelation the size of a footnote, a tacit agreement that had lasted more than half a century seems to have been broken—Benedetti Michelangeli, the hermit behind the wooden wall, sees himself and his privacy criticised.